OSGConnect/tutorial-matlab-HelloWorld/README.md

     chmod +x hello_world
     ./hello_world

 loads the correct matlab module and executes the binary.
+If you are using an OSG-supported Matlab [container](https://support.opensciencegrid.org/support/solutions/articles/12000073449-available-containers-list), you don't need the `module load` command.

 Before we submit the job, make sure that the directory `Log` exists on the current working directory.
 Because HTcondor looks for `Log` directory to copy the standard output, error and log files as specified in the job description file.